 Social media influencers are one of the hottest marketing tactics for businesses today.
 They have amazing reach, humanize your products with unscripted testimonials, and provide you with beautiful diverse content to repost on your own social media feed.
-89% of marketers say they get as much, if not more, ROI from influencer marketing as they do from their other marketing channels.
+60% of marketers believe they get a better ROI from influencer marketing as they do from traditional advertising.

 The problem is that finding influencers isn’t easy!
-Did you know that 61% of brands say they struggle finding the best influencers for their campaign?
 Let’s first dig into what a social media influencer is and we’ll provide 3 proven tips to finding influencers, fast.

 Generally speaking - social media influencers are content creators that have influence over their followers in channels like social media, blogs, and podcasts.